snek5000/snek5000/docs/tuto_phill_setup.myst.md

 [Nek5000 phill example](https://github.com/KTH-Nek5000/KTH_Examples/tree/master/phill_STAT)
 (`phill` means periodic hill) has been adapted for a workflow using Snek5000.
 We created [a small Python project called `snek5000-phill`](https://pypi.org/project/snek5000-phill/) using the Snek5000 API to define the `phill` case.
-In this tutorial and in the tutorial [](../tuto_phill.md), we will show how this solver can be used.
+In this tutorial and in the tutorials [](../tuto_phill_make.md) and [](../tuto_phill_script.md), we will show how this solver can be used.
 Let's first recall that the installation procedure looks like this:

 ```sh
 export NEK_SOURCE_ROOT="/path/to/Nek5000"